Connectoids II: existence of normal trees: Normal partition trees

 In the special case of trees a tree $T$ is a normal spanning order tree if and only if $T$ is a normal spanning tree.

 \begin{prop} Let $T$ be a normal spanning order tree of some connectoid $(S, \cC)$.
-Then the following properties hold: \begin{itemize} \item every connected set has a $\leq_T$-least element, and \item for any down-closed subtree $T' \subseteq T$ the components in $\cK(S \setminus V(T'))$ are the sets $\Up{t}_T$ for $t$ $\leq_T$-least in $S \setminus V(T')$. \end{itemize} \end{prop} \begin{proof} The same proof as the proof of \cref{lem:nt_properties} since this proof does not use the fact that $T$ is a tree. \end{proof}
+Then the following properties hold: \begin{itemize} \item every connected set has a unique $\leq_T$-least element, and \item for every down-closed subtree $T' \subseteq T$ the components in $\cK(S \setminus V(T'))$ are the sets $\Up{t}_T$ for $t$ $\leq_T$-minimal in $S \setminus V(T')$. \end{itemize} \end{prop} \begin{proof} The same proof as the proof of \cref{lem:nt_properties} since this proof does not use the fact that $T$ is a tree. \end{proof}